New Zealand’s Railway Services

 New Zealand’s most photographed building, Dunedin Railway Station, is the beginning of two scenic railway journeys.

 Travel through the Taieri Gorge on the Taieri Gorge Railway with some spectacular river gorge scenery complete with plenty of tunnels and bridges.
 The railway terminates in Middlemarch which is the start of the Otago Rail Trail biking trail, or take the train back to Dunedin.

 For a trip along the Otago coastline, take The Seasider from Dunedin.
 There are three coastal journeys to choose from between Dunedin and Oamaru.

 Bay of Islands Vintage Railway

 For real trail buffs, check out the Bay of Islands Vintage Railway based in Kawakawa.
 Enthusiastic volunteers run this railway based in the small Bay of Island town of Kawakawa.
 This historic railway was the first built in the North Island.
-Experience riding in a steam train every weekend.
+Experience riding on a steam train every weekend.
 However, you might be lucky enough to catch one of the railway workers who are usually happy to show visitors around their train restoration yard.